-It can be hard to find Maine Coon cat breeders in Colorado, or even just Maine Coon kittens for sale Colorado.
+It can be hard to find Maine Coon cat breeders in Colorado or even just Maine Coon kittens for sale in Colorado.
 So we have done that research so you don’t have to.

 With the growing popularity of the breed, there are now tons of scammers out there trying to take your money.
 But with a little research, you can find the right cat for you or your family.